The Best Things To Do in Weatherford, TX: Hiking, Gardens & More

-Here is how to spend one day exploring the town of Weatherford and Mineral Wells State Park.
+Keep reading to discover how to spend one day in Weatherford and Mineral Wells State Park.

 Grab breakfast or lunch at this charming coffee shop and book shop.
 The Full Cup has a ceiling and tables covered in book pages, a huge selection of books at great prices, delicious coffee and vegan food options.
 The employees are friendly and accommodating, we really felt at home here!